 6) Three’s a Crowd – Remember: it’s a lot easier to maintain order if you have a smaller group of kids as part of a gathering.
 If you’re the host of a planned play date, don’t let the numbers exceed three children.
 Frankly, I like to have two children maximum, as three invites issues of one child being left out and four is verging on “party” status.
 Two is just fine, thank-you very much.
 Two children – one of them yours – are so much easier to control.

 7) Being There – Hosting a play date, or sending your child off to one doesn’t mean that you are completely exonerated of your parenting duties.
 While you might have the urge to completely check out while the kids are playing (either at your home or at the playmate’s home), remember that you are still a parent and accordingly, should be there for your child.
 Sometimes kids just want to know that you’re available, either in the next room, or via telephone or via text, email or otherwise.
 If the play date is in your home, make yourself scarce yet available – yes, it sounds contradictory, but it can be done.
 Be downstairs while the kids are in the bedroom but let them know that you’re there and that they can come to you if need be.
 Similarly, if you’re sending your child off to a play date, let them know that you will be available if they would like to call or text you, and that you can come and pick them up at a moment’s notice, if the child is uncomfortable.
 Children thrive on knowing that their parents are there for them.
-So be there, in one way or another.
+So be there, in one way or another

 8) Neutral Ground – Children are possessive, particularly so on their own turf.
 We’re talking toys, video games, computers and anything else that they’ve left their “scent” upon.
-When another child threatens to play with their stuff, they often become like protective mama bears with their items, and many an argument has resulted from a play date where the visiting child had the “nerve” to touch Johnny’s favorite toy.
+When another child threatens to play with their stuff, they often become like protective mama bears with their items, and many an argument has resulted from a play date where the visiting child had the “nerve” to touch Johnny’s favourite toy.
 Avoid this scenario all together by considering hosting the play date on neutral ground.
-This could mean at an indoor playground, a movie theater (take the kids) or a playground.
+This could mean at an indoor playground, a movie theatre (take the kids) or a playground.
 By doing this, you’ve eliminated a possible cause of tension between the kids and given them one less reason to fight – and ruin the playdate altogether.

 9) Old-School Play – Technology is great – I’m the first to admit this fact.
 Even so, we’re losing some of our interactive skills because of its prevalence.
 This is particularly the case with kids: Television, video games, XBox consoles and the latest computer/online fad is enough to keep our kids glued to a screen or monitor, one way or another.
 Sure, it’s fun, but during a play date, it’s best to downplay the digital aspect of play, at least for the short time that your child is interacting with another.
 Why you may ask?
 Well, we all know how mesmerized our children can become within a few short moments of starting a digitally-based game.
 It’s all fine and dandy sometimes, but at the end of the day, we’re trying to facilitate solid friendships as well as social interaction when agreeing to a play date.
 For these reasons alone, it’s best to put a limit on the tech-based games and perhaps have the kids interact in a more conventional way.